morganssyt/Healthcare_Shift_Scheduling_Analysis_App1/README.md

 # Healthcare Shift Scheduling App

-A Streamlit web app for generating 5-week staff rosters with constraint handling, scenario comparison, and multiple export formats.
+A Python designed web app for generating 5-week staff rosters with constraint handling, scenario comparison, and multiple export formats.
+Started from my Data Analysis with the Red Cross.

 ## What it does